acebot712/the-nothing-app/docs/guidebook/chapter_1.md

 2. **Development Server Launches**: This server:
    - Hosts your bundled JavaScript code
    - Provides a web interface to manage connected devices
-   - Enables live reloading and hot module replacement
+   - Enables live reloading and hot module replacemen
    - Serves the Expo manifest (a JSON file describing your app)

 3. **QR Code Generated**: Scanning this connects the Expo Go app to your dev server